Hindy Najman

-Hindy Najman (b.
-April 26 1967) is an American academic specialising in Jewish studies and the Hebrew Bible.
+Hindy Najman (born April 26, 1967) is an American academic specialising in Jewish studies and the Hebrew Bible.
 Since July 2015, she has been Oriel and Laing Professor of the Interpretation of Holy Scripture at the University of Oxford.
 Previously, she was Director of the Centre for Jewish Studies at the University of Toronto from 2008 to 2012, and Professor of Religious Studies and Classics at Yale University from 2012 to 2015.

 Education

 Najman began her higher education at Michlalah, a women's Torah study college in Jerusalem, Israel, from 1984 to 1985.
 Returning to the United States, she attended Stern College for Women, Yeshiva University, where she majored in English literature and minored in music theory and Jewish studies: she graduated with a Bachelor of Arts (BA) degree in 1990.
 She taught at a high school from 1990 to 1992.
 She then became a graduate student at Harvard University, receiving a Master of Arts (MA) degree in 1997 and a Doctor of Philosophy (PhD) degree in 1998.
 Her doctoral advisor was James Kugel, and her thesis was titled "Authoritative Writing and Interpretation: A Study in the History of Scripture".